 Most EVs now boast a range of over 300-km, meaning ski families can happily travel between all Powder Highway resorts, and most perceived EV ‘hassles’ are in reality bonuses.
-There are over 40 charging stations installed across the Kootenays; 1,870-km of connected electric vehicle travel.
+There are many charging stations installed across the Kootenays; 1,870-km of connected electric vehicle travel.

 After a day of Fernie face-shots, a stop at Jaffray for coffee and snacks at the First Perk Coffee House and Eatery is a must on the road-trip west towards Kimberley.
 Twenty to forty minutes at the supercharger is sufficient to top off any EV for the trip to Kimberley.
 A perfect window to grab a coffee and snack.

 Kimberley offers two – level 2 chargers – which allows for more time to top-up while enjoying your dinner or an apres-ski stop at the Burrito Grill or Pedal and Tap or The Shed or Stonefire Pizzeria in Kimberley’s Platzl (downtown centre/pedestrian mall).
 EV drivers can also plug into the wall at their hotel or condo, to trickle-charge overnight and while they carve up Kimberley Alpine Resort’s legendary groomers.

 Heading North, a coffee stop in the Upper Columbia is mandatory en route to Golden from Kimberley.
 Invermere and Radium Hot Springs offer multiple EV charge options, including one of Tesla’s newest Supercharger installations, with 8 fast-charge stations that include universal level 2 charge ports for all EVs, all within easy walking distance of three iconic coffee shops.